CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 ## Bill of Materials ##

-Complete project kits can be purchased on Tindie.
+Complete project kits can be purchased on [**Tindie**][12].
 Each kit comes complete with the program code already installed and  the circuitboards fully tested.

 If you prefer to purchase items separately here are some suggested sources: